alpico/auth.pico/README.md

 Every request to the alpico backend needs to be authenticated by the client.
-Traditional password-based schemes like HTTP [Basic](//tools.ietf.org/html/rfc7617) or [Digest](//tools.ietf.org/html/rfc7616) Authentication are too weak for a payment API.
+Traditional password-based schemes like HTTP [Basic](//tools.ietf.org/html/rfc7617) or [Digest](//tools.ietf.org/html/rfc7616) Authentication are too weak for a modern API.
 Cryptographically stronger approaches like [HMAC](//en.wikipedia.org/wiki/HMAC) require a shared secret, that must be kept secure on both ends, while still be usable frequently.
 This seems to be a problem hard to solve for a distributed backend system.